-Finally, we have four remarks on SDS.
+Finally, we have three remarks on SDS.

-- 1. As SDS sets the initial width of each soft block at its minimal width, such initial floorplan is actually considered as the worse start point for SDS.
-This means if any better initial shape is given, SDS will converge to Y even faster. - In our experiments, we never notice that the solution generated by the basic SDS contains more than one soft HCP or VCP.
-So if ignoring the numerical error mentioned previously, SDS obtains the optimal layout height for all circuits in the experiments simply by the basic SDS. - 3.
-The experimental results show that after around $\frac{1}{5}$ of the total iterations, the difference between $y{n+1}$ and Y is already considered quite small, i.e., less than 1%.
-So in practice if it is not necessary to obtain an optimal solution, we can basically
+- For the experiments on fixed-outline floorplanning, as SDS sets the initial width of each soft block at its minimal width, such initial floorplan is actually considered as the worse start point for SDS.
+This means if any better initial shape is given, SDS will converge to Y even faster. - 2) In our experiments, we never notice that the solution generated by the basic SDS contains more than one soft HCP or VCP.
+So if ignoring the numerical error mentioned previously, SDS obtains the optimal layout height for all circuits simply by the basic SDS. - 3) Like all other shaping algorithms, SDS is not a floorplanning algorithm.
+To implement a fixed-outline floorplanner based on SDS, for example, we can simply integrate SDS into a similar annealing-based framework as the one in [15].
+In each annealing loop, the input constraint graphs are sent to SDS, and SDS stops once